alexburgos/task-voting-nextjs/README.md

 This is a Next.js/React/Node/Mongoose app where a developer can cast their vote to rank how complex a task is using the "planning poker" method.
 This is a coding assignment for Epidemic Sound that I wish to continue working with and improve in the near future.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Here you'll see instructions on how to get this app running on your Mac

 ### Prerequisites

-What things you need to install the software and how to install them
+You need

 ```
 Node.js